Lufthansa unveils new buy-on-board menu

 For more TPG news delivered each morning to your inbox, sign up for our daily newsletter.

-Currently, Lufthansa, Swiss, and Austrian offer free snacks, sandwiches or hot meals on most flights, as well as free drinks, including alcohol.
+Previously, Lufthansa, Swiss, and Austrian offered free snacks, sandwiches or hot meals on most flights, as well as free drinks, including alcohol.
 Although simplified, these airlines have even continued to offer some form of service on most short- and medium-haul flights during the pandemic.
-However, come spring 2021, these will be replaced by a buy-on-board menu.

 Why are these changes happening?